Drag Me to Hell: Critical response

-On Rotten Tomatoes the film has an approval rating of 92% based on 270 reviews, and an average rating of 7.6/10.
+On Rotten Tomatoes, the film has an approval rating of 92% based on 270 reviews, and an average rating of 7.6/10.
 The site's critical consensus states, "Sam Raimi returns to top form with Drag Me to Hell, a frightening, hilarious, delightfully campy thrill ride."
-On Metacritic the film has a weighted average score of 83 out of 100, based on 32 critics, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 83 out of 100, based on 32 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Positive critical reception of the film generally praised the film's scary but humorous and campy tone.
-Owen Gleiberman of Entertainment Weekly gave the film an A rating, stating that "Raimi has made the most crazy, fun, and terrifying horror movie in years."
-Betsy Sharkey of the Los Angeles Times praised the film, stating that it "should not be dismissed as yet another horror flick just for teens.
+Owen Gleiberman of Entertainment Weekly gave the film an "A" rating, stating that "Raimi has made the most crazy, fun, and terrifying horror movie in years."
+Betsy Sharkey of the Los Angeles Times praised the film, writing that it "should not be dismissed as yet another horror flick just for teens.
 The filmmakers have given us a 10-story winding staircase of psychological tension that is making very small circles near the end."
 Michael Phillips of the Chicago Tribune described the film as a "hellaciously effective B-movie [that] comes with a handy moral tucked inside its scares, laughs and Raimi's specialty, the scare/laugh hybrid."
 Roger Ebert of the Chicago Sun Times gave the film 3 out of 4 stars, and stated that the film "is a sometimes funny and often startling horror movie.
 That is what it wants to be, and that is what it is."
 In a positive review, Variety said of the film: "Scant and barren of subtext, the pic is single-mindedly devoted to pushing the audience's buttons...
 Still, there's no denying it delivers far more than competing PG-13 thrillers."
 Bloody Disgusting gave the film four and a half stars out of five, with the review calling it "quite simply the most perfect horror film I've seen in a long, long while...
 [It's] a blast and moved quickly from start to finish [and] is well on its way to becoming an immediate classic."
 The film was then ranked thirteenth in Bloody Disgusting's list of the 'Top 20 Horror Films of the Decade'.